 Recovery Programs at St. Paul’s

-St. Paul’s provides space for meetings of Al Anon on Tuesdays at noon in the Undercroft of the Education Building.
+St. Paul’s provides space for meetings of Al-Anon on Tuesdays at 12:10 p.m. in the Undercroft of the Education Building.
 Al Anon meetings are about sharing individual experiences and problems caused by a loved one’s drinking.
 Individual stories offer hope and strength in order to solve the common problems of the group.
-The 12-step recovery method is used to help in the recovery from the emotional, psychological ad physical impact of alcoholism.
+The 12-step recovery method is used to help in the recovery from the emotional, psychological and physical impact of alcoholism.

-St. Paul’s provides space for meetings of Nar Anon on Tuesday evenings at 5:30 in the Undercroft of the Education Building.
-Nar Anon Family Groups is primarily for those who know or have known a feeling of desperation concerning the addiction problem of someone very close.
-We have traveled that unhappy road too, and found the answer with serenity and peace of mind.
+St. Paul’s provides space for meetings of Nar-Anon on Tuesday evenings at 7:15 p.m. in the Undercroft of the Education Building.
+Nar Anon Family Groups is primarily for those who know or have known a feeling of desperation concerning the addiction challenges of someone very close.
 The Nar Anon program, which is not a religious one but a spiritual way of life, is based on the 12 Steps of Nar Anon.